Policies

 Limitations and Disclaimers

 Despite our best efforts, we acknowledge that errors can occur.
 Cork Safety Alerts is not responsible for any misleading or incorrect information displayed on our website, social media platforms, or any other channels where our content may appear.
-Users should exercise their own judgment and verify information independently when making decisions based on the content we provide.
+Users should exercise their own judgement and verify information independently when making decisions based on the content we provide.

 Corrections